 - A group of industry executives to the Netherlands and Belgium to explore the renewable energy market and grid modernization efforts of these two countries – as well as the greater European Union

-- A group of U.S. energy industry executives to discover ways Australian utilities and partners are deploying distributed energy resources (DERs) and how customers are responding to this market shift
+- A group of U.S. energy industry executives to discover ways Australian utilities and partners are deploying DERs and how customers are responding to this market shift

 - A group of U.S. energy industry executives to the deregulated “energy market laboratory” of Austin and San Antonio, Texas to examine the innovative programs and offerings that are enabling solar to grow

 - A group of international energy industry executives to explore the renewable energy market in Oahu, Hawaii to learn from electricity and solar market leaders